benzmuircroft/layer/README.md

 # 🕳🥊 replug 🔌
+Swap two writers on a core in a shared store of cores

 A shared object that each user has a part in but can be replaced by others by transferring the role to the first in-line user

 ```js